-According to Industeel, it performed the following selling functions for sales to all home market customers: sales forecasting; strategic/economic planning; personnel training/exchange; distributor/dealer training; provision of engineering services; performing sales promotion activities (such as advertising, attending trade shows, and providing customer outreach); packing; inventory maintenance; inputting and processing orders; employing direct sales personnel; providing sales/marketing support; performing market research; paying rebates; providing warranty service, guarantees, and after-sales quality services; and providing post-sale warehousing.
-In addition, Industeel reported that it arranged for freight and delivery for certain sales.
-In addition, Industeel reported that it arranged for freight and delivery for certain sales.
+In the home market, Industeel reported that it made all sales directly to unaffiliated customers at a single LOT.49 According to Industeel, it performed the following selling functions for sales to all home market customers: sales forecasting; strategic/economic planning; personnel training/exchange; distributor/dealer training; provision of engineering services; performing sales promotion activities (such as advertising, attending trade shows, and providing customer outreach); packing; inventory maintenance; inputting and processing orders; employing direct sales personnel; providing sales/marketing support; performing market research; providing rebates; warranty service, guarantees, and after-sales quality services; and post-sale warehousing.50 In addition, Industeel reported that it arranged for freight and delivery for certain sales.51

-Selling activities can be grouped generally into four selling functions for analysis: (1) sales and marketing; (2) freight and delivery; (3) inventory maintenance and warehousing; and (4) warranty and technical support.
-45 Based on these selling function categories, we find that Industeel performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for its home market sales.
+As noted above, selling activities can be grouped generally into five selling function categories.
+Based on these selling function categories, we find that Industeel performed sales support, training services, technical support, logistical services, and sales-related administrative activities for all of its home market sales.
 Because we find that there were no significant differences in selling activities performed by Industeel to sell to its home market customers, we preliminarily determine that there is one LOT in the home market for Industeel.

-With respect to the U.S. market, Industeel reported that it made all sales directly to unaffiliated customers.
-Industeel reported that it performed the same selling functions in Belgium for U.S. sales as it did for home market sales, including arranging for freight and delivery only for certain sales.
-Accordingly, based on the selling function categories noted above, we find that Industeel performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for its reported U.S. sales.
-Because we find that there were no significant differences in selling activities performed by Industeel to sell to its U.S. customers, we preliminarily determine that there is one LOT in the U.S. market for Industeel.
+With respect to the U.S. market, Industeel reported that it made all sales directly to unaffiliated customers.52 Industeel reported that it performed the same selling functions in Belgium for U.S. sales as it did for home market sales, including arranging for freight and delivery only for certain sales.53 Accordingly, based on the selling function categories noted above, we find that Industeel performed sales support, training services, technical support, logistical services, and sales-related administrative activities for all of its reported U.S. sales.
+Because Industeel performed the same selling functions at the same relative level of intensity for all of its U.S. sales, we preliminarily determine that there is one LOT in the U.S. market for Industeel.

-Finally, we compared the U.S. LOT to the home market LOT, and found that the selling functions Industeel performed for its U.S. and home market customers are identical.
+Finally, we compared the U.S. LOT to the home market LOT, and we found that the selling functions Industeel performed for its U.S. and home market customers are identical.
 Therefore, we preliminarily determine that sales to the United States and home market during the POR were made at the same LOT and, as a result, no LOT adjustment is warranted.